Why Teaching?

 JMC:3000 (multiple sections)

 Team leaders in the Adler Agency, Prep Sports Report and ISLE Workshop provide students the opportunity to manage projects, collaborate with external partners, and mentor student teams.
-Executive leadership roles are vital to the delivery of high-quality, commercially viable content.
+Team leaders often serve as the primary contact for clients or community partners.

-For more information on CLAS Undergraduate Teaching Assistant policies and procedures, visit CLAS UTA Policies and Procedures.
+For more information on Undergraduate Teaching Assistantships, visit CLAS UTA Policies and Procedures.

 Meet Your Mentors

-Journalism and Mass Communication peer mentors hold office hours in the Adler Student Center throughout the academic year.
-Stop by anytime!
+JMC peer mentors hold office hours in the Adler Student Center.

 What are my course options?

 Peer Assistant courses are restricted to journalism and mass communication majors and are supervised by faculty or staff within the department.
-Students in these roles are paid an hourly rate or stipend for this work and may not earn course credit.
+Students in these roles are paid an hourly rate or stipend for this work and may not earn academic credit.
+See course requirements below.

 Registering your teaching or leadership experience for 0 s.h. allows you to: